 It is a privilege to say that the majority of our staff who attended as campers throughout their childhood now give back as volunteer counselors.
 As an independent non-profit, Camp Anuenue is now operated on a 100% volunteer basis with each position from counselor to director or board member being filled by an unpaid, dedicated individual who is passionate about the program.

-For 33 years Camp Anuenue has been located on the beautiful North Shore of Oahu.
+Since 1985 Camp Anuenue has been located on the beautiful North Shore of Oahu.
 The grounds of Camp Mokule'ia provide a peaceful backdrop for a magical weeklong experience.

 After waking up in a beachside cabin, campers spend the day participating in activities of their choice ranging from swimming in the pool or ocean, flying down the zipline to harnessing their creative energy at arts and crafts.
 The environment encourages events that strengthen relationships including: singing songs around the campfire, spending mealtimes together in the cafeteria and engaging all age groups in Ohana team building exercises.